How to Paint Miniatures

 Vellum.
 This is a specialist surface and unless you are very keen to try everything, it is best left for future experimenting.
 It is available from Polymers Plus.

-Ivorene and polymin.
-Ivorene was a man-made substitute for ivory which is no longer used, for conservation reasons.
-However, ivorene is now no longer available in the UK and polymin has taken its place.
+Ivorine and polymin.
+Ivorine was a man-made substitute for ivory which is no longer used, for conservation reasons.
+However, ivorine is now no longer available in the UK and polymin has taken its place.
 This can be purchased at Polymers Plus.
 Because it is a non-absorbent surface, it can be challenging to work on but for portraits particularly, it is a popular choice because it has a quality of light which cannot be achieved on paper.

 This surface is fully dealt with in Pauline Denyer-Baker’s book.